kerberos-io/nvidia-gpu-kubernetes/README.md

 ## Create a GPU workload and scale with Kerberos Vault

 When creating a new pod or deployment, you assign a number of GPU's to the workload, this will make sure the workload is scheduled on a node which has one or more GPUs available.
+Important to note that below example with request a Docker image from Kerberos.io's private (Gitlab) registry, you will need to make sure to request a license to be able to download it.

+Once installed, you will have a machine learning deployment integrated with your Kerberos Vault and Kafka broker.
+It will start doing interference on your GPU based nodes.

     apiVersion: apps/v1
     kind: Deployment